saber5433/ToneNet/README.md

 # ToneNet
-ToneNet: A CNN Model in Tone Classification of Mandarin Chinese
+ToneNet: A CNN Model of Tone Classification of Mandarin Chinese